Bright Opportunities Upstream Lighting

 - All screw base LED lamps must be listed on the ENERGY STAR® Certified Light Bulbs list to be eligible for incentives.
 Click here for the list.

-- All pin base LED lamps must be listed on the Lighting Design Lab’s list to be eligible for incentives.
+- GX23 pin base LED lamps must be listed on the Lighting Design Lab’s list to be eligible for incentives.
 Click here for the list.

 LED Stairwell Fixtures and Sensors

 Stairwell fixtures are typically on 24/7; applying an LED fixture and occupancy sensor can reduce energy use by up to 80 percent.
 Eligible stairwell fixtures must utilize occupancy sensors (internal only), be under 55 watts, and be listed on the Qualifying Fixture List.
 Click here to find stairwell fixtures on the Design Light Consortium's Qualifying Fixture List.
 No drum fixtures are allowed for these categories.